Department of English, MS3E4

-A proud product of public education in the Commonwealth of Virginia, I have a Bachelor's degree from Mary Washington College (now called the University of Mary Washington, though I am one of those stubborn alums who refuses to go with the flow), a Master's degree from George Mason University, and a PhD from Virginia Tech, all in English, professional writing, rhetoric, or some permutation thereof.
+A proud product of public education in the Commonwealth of Virginia, I have a Bachelor's degree from Mary Washington College (now called the University of Mary Washington), a Master's degree from George Mason University, and a PhD from Virginia Tech, all in English, professional writing, rhetoric, or some permutation thereof.
 I returned to George Mason in the Fall of 2013 as an assistant professor in the English department, where I teach courses in professional writing and rhetoric.

 I have worked as a professional writer in the Washington, D.C., metropolitan area since 2000, beginning as an intern at the Washington Post's entertainment guide and as a web writer for a student loan company.
 My first post-college job as a writer was for Atteloir, Incorporated, where I supported a contract with the United States Army reviewing technical documentation.
 I later transitioned into proposal writing and management for Atteloir, and from there went to work for L-3 Communications, where I also supported proposal development and management, emergency preparedness contracts, and publications/productions efforts for a variety of contracts, agencies, and other opportunities.

 As I moved through these different jobs and tasks, I was always interested in improving my writing and editing abilities and in addressing the larger issues that my colleagues and I struggled with daily: how to best communicate ideas across complex situations and readerships.
 This first motivated me to pursue a Master's degree and then a PhD in rhetoric and writing.